christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 rnn:forget()
 ```

+to forward a new sequence.

 To reset the accumulated gradients for the parameters once training of a sequence is done :

 ```lua
 rnn:zeroGradParameters()
 ```

+for backpropagation through a new sequence.

 # Apply a net to a sequence in one step thanks to sequencer module